RfidResearchGroup/ChameleonUltra/docs/hardware.md

 ![devkit-box-contents.jpg](./images/devkit-box-contents.jpg)

 The device itself features 2 buttons labeled `A` and `B`.
 The device is made of only one PCB without a case.
 At the bottom of this PCB both the HF and LF coils are found.
 Because it is a Devkit, this Chameleon has its SWD (**S**ingle **W**ire **D**ebug) port and some testpoints exposed.
-(In the photos below, a pinheader is already soldered into the SWD port, this is not the case from factory) The Chameleon Devkit dimensions are:  5.3 cm x 8.5 cm x 0.5 cm (with rubber feet, 0.15 cm without)
+(In the photos below, a pinheader is already soldered into the SWD port, this is not the case from factory) The Chameleon Devkit dimensions are:  5.3 cm x 8.5 cm x 1.1 cm (including rubber feet, battery and buttons.
+PCB thickness: 0,16 cm)

 ![devkit.jpg](./images/devkit.jpg)